x

 Is there an age requirement to be a MAP Fellow?

-In the past, fellows’ ages have ranged from 24-36.
-That being said, the admissions team is looking for the strongest candidates possible, no matter their age.
+No. The admissions team is looking for the strongest candidates possible, no matter their age.

 I’m a student in graduate school, am I eligible to apply?